ALL

 Preventing Slips, Trips and Falls

-• Check your feet often for corns, calluses, bunions, open sores, dry skin and thickened nails.
-Use a mirror if needed.
-This is very important if you have diabetes.
+• Check your feet often for corns, calluses, bunions, open sores, dry skin, and thickened nails.
+This is especially important if you have diabetes.
 If you need help, ask your healthcare provider to check your feet for you.

-• Have foot pain checked by a healthcare provider such as a podiatrist or go to a foot clinic.
-Get information about foot and nail care.
-Ask about foot exercises for foot pain or ankle stiffness.
+• See a healthcare provider that specializes in feet, such as a podiatrist, or go to a foot clinic.
+They can help you with foot pain, give you information about foot and nail care, and give you foot exercises for pain and stiffness.

-• If you like to soak your feet, do not soak for more than 10 minutes.
+• If you like to soak your feet, do not soak them for more than 10 minutes.
 Soaking too long will dry your feet out.
-(Soaking is not recommended if you have diabetes.)
+Do not soak your feet if you have diabetes.

 • Dry your feet completely after washing.
-Apply cream or lotions to moisturize.
+Apply cream or lotion to moisturize.
 Use cotton socks if your feet sweat a lot.

 Author: Fall Risk Management Program